sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 This metric measures the time that the platform firmware spends identifying and initializing hardware devices and running a power-on self-test (POST).

-**Note**
+> [!NOTE]
-BIOS initialization happens before the operating system receives control.
+> BIOS initialization happens before the operating system receives control.
 The assessment cannot thoroughly inspect the phase and can only report on its duration.

 **Detailed Sub-metrics**